Regular savings accounts

 Let’s take a closer look to help you decide if a regular savings account might be right for you.

-What is a regular savings account?
+What are regular savings accounts?

-A regular savings account offers a way to save little and often.
+A regular savings account offers an easy way to save little and often.
 You commit to depositing a small sum of money each month, up to a maximum amount.
-In return, you could get a higher interest rate than you would with an ordinary savings account.

-Most providers will only let you open a regular saver account if you’re an existing customer who already has a current account with them.
-But a few are open to all and can be easily managed online.
+Most providers will only let you open a regular savings account if you’re an existing customer who already has a current account with them.

 Who are regular savings accounts for?